Skip to nav Skip to content

 Surgery

-The procedure most commonly performed to address esophageal cancer is an esophagectomy, which involves the removal of all or a portion of the esophagus, some nearby lymph nodes and a portion of the stomach.
-If the esophagus is completely removed, a passageway for food may be created from a section of the stomach or large intestine.
-If the esophagus is partially removed, the remaining part of the stomach may be repositioned in the chest or neck and connected to the remaining part of the esophagus.
-Until the patient’s swallowing function is restored, a feeding tube may be temporarily used during the recovery period to deliver nutrition directly to the stomach.
+The most common surgical treatment for esophageal cancer is esophagectomy, which involves removing all or a portion of the esophagus, some nearby lymph nodes and a portion of the stomach.
+If the esophagus is completely removed, the surgeon may use a section of the stomach or large intestine to create a passageway for food.
+If the esophagus is partially removed, the surgeon may reposition the remaining part of the stomach in the chest or neck and connect it to the remaining part of the esophagus.
+Until swallowing function is restored, a feeding tube may be temporarily used to deliver nutrition directly to the stomach.

 Radiation therapy

 Radiation therapy involves the precise delivery of high-energy X-rays or particles directly to a tumor to destroy cancerous cells.
-This treatment may be administered prior to surgery to shrink a tumor and make it easier to remove, after surgery to target residual cancer cells or as a main form of treatment if surgery is not appropriate.
-For enhanced effectiveness, radiation therapy is sometimes combined with chemotherapy (a treatment approach known as chemoradiation).
+The treatment may be administered before surgery to shrink a tumor and make it easier to remove, after surgery to target any remaining microscopic cancer cells or as a main form of treatment if surgery is not feasible.
+For enhanced effectiveness, radiation therapy is sometimes combined with chemotherapy, a treatment approach known as chemoradiation.

 Chemotherapy

-For this reason, chemotherapy is usually administered in cycles, with each treatment period followed by a break to allow the body some time to recover from any side effects.
-In general, chemotherapy cycles span two to four weeks, and many patients receive several cycles of treatment.
+Chemotherapy is a systemic treatment that uses powerful cancer-fighting drugs, which may be swallowed or injected into a vein.
+After entering the bloodstream, the drugs circulate throughout the body to reach widespread cancer cells that have spread or metastasized beyond the esophagus.
+Chemo is usually administered in cycles, with each treatment cycle followed by a break to allow the body time to recover.
+Usually, chemotherapy cycles span two to four weeks, and many patients receive several cycles of treatment.

 Patient discussing risk factors of esophageal cancer with a physician